-Select whether you would like respondents to choose a single answer option or multiple by using the drop down menu.
-If you select Multiple choice, another button will appear, where you can select the answer limit from the drop down list.
-Selecting a number here will cap the number of answers a respondent can give.
+You can choose between a single choice grid question or a multiple choice grid question.
+When you've selected a multiple choice grid question, you can also select the answer limit by clicking on answer settings.
 You can, of course, also select No limit, so that respondents are free to select as many of the answer options as they want.

 You can also choose to populate the subjects in your grid question with answer options selected in a previous multiple choice question.
 This allows you to dig deeper into perceptions of specific brands or other subjects, while keeping the survey relevant to each respondent and not asking questions on subjects they aren't informed about.
 Read more about forwarding multiple choice answers to grid subjects here.